Fathom Architects

 – Designed around an existing mature tree, protecting biodiversity and amenity value

-– Significant uplift in Urban Greening Factor from 0 to 0.35 provides improvements in bio-diversity, air quality, rainwater runoff rates, ad urban heat island effect.
+– Significant uplift in Urban Greening Factor from 0 to 0.35 provides improvements in bio-diversity, air quality, rainwater runoff rates and urban heat island effect.

-– Highly accessible site location encourages active travel and use of public transport.
-Secure cycle storage; incoming tenants are not eligible for local parking permits.
+– Highly accessible site location encourages active travel and use of public transport – secure cycle storage provided.

 – All homes are dual or triple aspect, improving natural ventilation